feldera/dist-design/kafka.md

 # Understanding Kafka

-Kafka is a distributed system to store and buffer message.
+Kafka is a distributed system to store and buffer messages.
 In Kafka parlance, clusters of "brokers" (servers) accept "events" (messages) from "producers", store them, and make them available to "consumers".